 I also contribute to MSc courses in Design Informatics, ESRC methods training for postgraduate students and run occasional short courses at other European Universities on analysing video.

-Doctor of Philosophy (PhD), University of Wales
+Doctor of Philosophy (PhD), City of Glas/z, University of Wales

 Award Date: 1 Jan 1996